rokopt/spec/src/architecture/m1/ethereum-bridge.md

 to verify proofs of actions taken on M1.

 Since this is protocol level information, it is not user prompted and thus should not be the responsibility of any user to submit such a transaction.

-This necessitates M1 nodes whose job it is to submit these transactions on Ethereum at the conclusion of each M1 epoch.
-In theory, since this message is publicly available on the blockchain, anyone can submit this transaction.
+However, any user may choose to submit this transaction anyway.

-Nevertheless, M1 full nodes will have an option to serve as bridge relayer.
+This necessitates an M1 node whose job it is to submit these transactions on Ethereum at the conclusion of each M1 epoch.
+This node is called the __Designated Relayer__.
+In theory, since this message is publicly available on the blockchain, anyone can submit this transaction, but only the Designated Relayer will be directly compensated by M1.

-M1 governance will vote on a full node to act as relayer.
-The governance treasury will be used to compensate the relayer for the gas fees incurred as well as extra fees as payment for their trouble.
+All M1 full nodes will have an option to serve as bridge relayer and run the relayer program.
+M1 governance will vote on a single full node to act as Designated Relayer.
+The governance treasury will be used to compensate the Designated Relayer for the gas fees incurred as well as extra fees as payment for their trouble.

-Since all M1 validators are running Ethereum full nodes, they can monitor the performance of the relayer.
+Since all M1 validators are running Ethereum full nodes, they can monitor the performance of the Designated Relayer.
 If the performance is deemed unsatisfactory, a governance vote can be used to replace them.

 Additionally, it is likely desirable to rotate the designated relayer on a regular basis.